Lavanya-selvam/Lavanya-selvam/README.md

 Hi there 👋
-          I am Lavanya Selvam.My main interest lies in Machine Learning and Python.Also I have a basic knowledge on Python.I am alwayscurious to learn something new.
+          I am Lavanya Selvam.
+My main interest lies in Machine Learning and Python.
+Also I have a basic knowledge on Python.
+I am always curious to learn something new.

 Hobbies-Learning new things, Reading Books.
 - 👋 Hi, I’m @Lavanya-selvam